Skip to main content

 Cadet Encampment Assistance Program

-Thanks to Air Force support, CAP has special funding available to cover encampment fees and uniforms with an emphasis on serving economically disadvantaged cadets through the Cadet Encampment Assistance Program or CEAP (say, "seep").
+Thanks to Air Force support, CAP has funding available to cover encampment fees and uniforms with an emphasis on serving cadets in need through the Cadet Encampment Assistance Program or CEAP (say, "seep").
 An inability to afford encampment should not hold back cadets who want to participate in encampment.

 Eligibility

 Financial Eligibility.
 Assistance is targeted towards families who cannot easily afford encampment.
-Priority is given to families enrolled in federal programs (Snap, WIC, Title I, SSDI disability, etc.) but other families self-identifying a financial need are welcome to apply, including families with two or more cadets in CAP, recently unemployed, or those experiencing other financial challenges.
+Priority is given to families enrolled in federal programs but other families self-identifying a financial need are welcome to apply.

 First-Year & Returnees.
-Priority is given to our highest financial need encampment attendees.
+Priority is given to our first-year highest financial need encampment attendees.
 Remaining funding is prioritized for first-time encampment attendees.
-Graduates wanting to attend a second or third encampment are welcome to apply.
+Advanced students and cadre wanting to attend a second encampment are welcome to apply.
+A cadet may receive CEAP one time as a student and one time as an advanced student or cadre member during their cadet career.

 What assistance is available?